mendix/docs/content/en/docs/howto/integration/importing-xml-documents.md

 ## 3 Preparing the Data Structure and GUI

 The XML document used in this how-to contains customers.
-To be able to see the imported data, you first need to set up the data structure and GUI to maintain the customer data.
+To see the imported data, you first need to set up the data structure and GUI to maintain the customer data.
 Then, you need to facilitate the uploading and downloading of XML documents.
 Finally, you will create the actual import logic and the corresponding import mapping.

 To prepare the data structure and the GUI, follow these steps: